|Small Arms in the New Brunswick Military History Museum

 Denmark, 20-mm Madsen Cannon M/38 Heavy machine gun, stamped with the Nazi occupation marks.

 Private R. Neel and Sergeant R.B.
-Swain of The Queen's Own Cameron Highlanders of Canada examining a German Panzerschreck anti-tank weapon found in an abandoned trench in Hochwald, Germany, 5 March 1945.
-(Library and Archives Canada Photo, MIKAN No.3228409)
+Swain of The Queen's Own Cameron Highlanders of Canada examining a German 8.8-cm RPzB 43 Panzerschreck reusable anti-tank rocket launcher, Hochwald, Germany, 5 Mar 1945.
+(Library and Archives Canada Photo, MIKAN No. 3228409)

 Germany, 8.8-cm RPzB 43 Panzerschreck reusable anti-tank rocket launcher.